levoncrypto/campfire/docs/building.md

 Optionally download [Android Studio](https://developer.android.com/studio) as an IDE and activate its Dart and Flutter plugins.
 VS Code may work as an alternative, but this is not recommended.

 ### Flutter
-Install [Flutter](https://docs.flutter.dev/get-started/install) 3.29.2 on your Mac host by following [these instructions](https://docs.flutter.dev/get-started/install/macos).
+Install 3.38.5 on your Mac host by [following their guide](https://docs.flutter.dev/install/manual).
 Run `flutter doctor` in a terminal to confirm its installation.

 ### Build plugins and configure
 #### Building plugins for iOS